Gombey: Literature

-Susette Harriet Lloyd (who travelled to Bermuda with the Church of England's Archdeacon of Bermuda Aubrey Spencer aboard HMS Wanderer and remained in Bermuda for two years) published ‘’Sketches of Bermuda’’ (a collection of letters she had written en route to, and during her stay in, Bermuda, and dedicated to Archdeacon Spencer) in 1835, immediately following the 1834 abolition of slavery in Bermuda and the remainder of the British Empire (Bermuda elected to end slavery immediately, becoming the first colony to do so, though all other British colonies except for Antigua availed themselves of an allowance made by the Imperial government enabling them to phase slavery out gradually), writing of Gombeys:
+Susette Harriet Lloyd (who travelled to Bermuda with the Church of England's Archdeacon of Bermuda Aubrey Spencer aboard HMS Wanderer and remained in Bermuda for two years) published Sketches of Bermuda (a collection of letters she had written en route to, and during her stay in, Bermuda, and dedicated to Archdeacon Spencer) in 1835, immediately following the 1834 abolition of slavery in Bermuda and the remainder of the British Empire (Bermuda elected to end slavery immediately, becoming the first colony to do so, though all other British colonies except for Antigua availed themselves of an allowance made by the Imperial government enabling them to phase slavery out gradually), writing of Gombeys:

 One of the first major literary publications on the Gombeys was a book published in 1987 by Louise A. Jackson entitled The Bermuda Gombey: Bermuda's Unique Dance Heritage.
 It contains pictures and sketches of Gombeys, and outlines details of history, group roles, performance and costumes.
 Jackson subsequently also published another book, entitled Gombey Boy, and a short narrative film on VHS.
 More recently a children's book called Gombey Baby was written and illustrated by Bermudian J. K. Aspinall.

 Film

-In 2008 a feature-length documentary on the Gombeys was created by the Department of Community and Cultural Affairs, Bermuda.
-Entitled Behind the Mask: Bermuda Gombeys Past, Present, and Future, this film captures and documents the ongoing history of the Bermuda Gombeys, highlighting their importance as one of Bermuda's oldest Folklife traditions.
+The Department of Community and Cultural Affairs, Bermuda, sponsored a feature-length documentary Behind the Mask: Bermuda Gombeys Past, Present, and Future (2008), this film captures and documents the ongoing history of the Bermuda Gombeys, highlighting their importance as one of Bermuda's oldest folklife traditions.
 It premiered at the Bermuda International Film Festival in March 2008.

-Directed by Bermudian filmmaker Adrian Kawaley-Lathan, and co-produced with Bermudian filmmaker Kalilah Robinson, the film was created to supplement Bermuda's education system, providing much needed cultural education for adults and children alike, as well as an entertaining narrative that could be enjoyed by tourists as well as locals.
-Its narrative chapters were split into detailed sections covering every aspect of the Gombey culture and traditions.
-The DVD chapters are listed in the following order:
+The documentary was directed by Bermudian filmmaker Adrian Kawaley-Lathan, and co-produced with Bermudian filmmaker Kalilah Robinson.